 An English example of the London Galvanic Generator, circa 1881.
 This electro-therapeutic medical medallion was sold through the Pall Mall Electrical Association in England and by George A. Scott in the United States.

-The pendant is constructed from copper zinc inlay in a jet black gagate frame with a brass loop.
-On one side within an art nouveau floral border, an ornately carved winged putti clutches lightning bolts in each hand.
-The reverse features a copper centerpiece with a zinc fist producing lightning bolts, four directed upward and four down.
+The pendant is made from copper zinc inlay in a black jet or gagate frame with a brass loop.
+On one side, within an art nouveau floral border, a winged putto clutches lightning bolts in each hand.
+The reverse features a copper centerpiece with a zinc clenched fist radiating lightning bolts.
 The jet frame reads London Galvanic Generator and Pall Mall Electric Ass’n.